MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-comments-to-pages.md

 ﻿---
-title: Add comments to pages in design studio
+title: Add comments to pages in design studio (preview)
 description: Learn how to add comments to your Power Pages site.
 author: GitanjaliSingh33msft
 ms.topic: conceptual